RobertASmith/healthecon_shiny/Tutorial/README.md

 DARTH Workgroup (2020).
 Decision analysis in r for technologies in health. [online] Available at: http://darthworkgroup.com/ [Accessed Mar.
 2020].

-Dowle, M. and Arun Srinivasan (2019). data.table: Extension of `data.frame`. [online] Available at: https://CRAN.R-project.org/package=data.table.
+Dowle, M. and Arun Srinivasan (2019). data.table: Extension of data.frame. [online] Available at: https://CRAN.R-project.org/package=data.table.

 Filipovic-Pierucci, A., Zarca, K. and Durand-Zaleski, I. (2016).
 Markov models for health economic evaluation modelling in r with the heemod package.
 Value in Health, 19, p.A369.